AlexanderPaule/Chimera.UserScore/README.md

 For the solution only one node has been configured, but in case of the traffic increase, more nodes can be configured and the index can be distributed in that way.

-Also the API service can be stressed in case of the traffic increase, and this can be solved with a multiple API nodes.
+Also the API service could be stressed in case of the traffic increase, and this can be solved with a multiple API nodes.
 In this case it will be necesary to introduce a balancer to redirect the calls to the less busy node.

 The bottleneck at the moment depends on the resources dedicated to the single actors, API service or Elasticsearch service.